QUTlib/perl-Text-PixelWrapper/README.md

 ## Known Issues

-* does not support string encodings (all measurements and wrapping are based on single-byte Windows-1252 encoding)
+* does not support string encodings (all measurements and wrapping are based on Unicode codepoints in the range 0x20-0xFF)
-* does not support spacing/feed control characters (CR, LF, Tab, ..)